mars0i/majure/README.md

   the manual to the Java source files, but you can read the comments in the manual.)

+* Clojure is usually used with the Leiningen dependencies tool.
+  To run this code using leiningen, change to one of the numbered subdirectories, then execute `./compile.sh` and then one of the following commands:
+	`lein run`
+	`lein with-profile withgui run`
+	`lein with-profile nogui run`
+  You can also use `lein jar` or `lein uberjar` to make a jar file for use without Leiningen.

-* Many Clojure operations are lazy, which means that you have to be careful about interactions between laziness and imperative Java code.
-This is another reason that it helps to have a bit of Clojure experience if you want to use MASON with Clojure.
+* Many convenient Clojure functions return lazy sequences.
+Laziness has both advantages and disadvantages.
+Among other things, it means that you has to be have to be careful about interactions between laziness and imperative code--including a lot of the Java-style code needed to use MASON.
+(This is another reason that it helps to have a bit of Clojure experience if you want to use MASON with Clojure.)

 * `ns`'s `:gen-class` directive (which calls Clojure `gen-class` function) does much of the work of presenting a Clojure namespace so